TTU Research and Creative Inquiry Day

 Participants must provide their own tri-fold tabletop poster boards sized at 36 inches x 48 inches for displaying their poster.
 The boards are available in the University Bookstore and at various other retail outlets including Wal-Mart and Staples.

 Poster content should be printed in landscape format as a single printed display to be attached to the tri-fold board.
 Wide-format printers are available in many departments capable of printing 36 inches x 48 inches.
 Please remember that room should be left in the e-file for margins.
 It is recommended that only white backgrounds be used to avoid excessive use of inks.
 An example poster template is available here.
 Only the 36 inches x 48 inches (landscape) template would be appropriate for the poster used for this event.

 Wide‐format printers capable of printing 36 inches x 48 inches are available in many departments and centers across campus.
 If participants choose to use a wide‐format poster printing facility on campus, please do not delay in getting posters printed and be aware that some facilities may have restrictions as to time and number of print jobs that can be run.
 The Engineering Workstation Lab in Clement 405 is one option for poster printing.
-The lab will print one copy of any poster for this event free of charge - see lab policies.
-Also available are printing services in the Water Center (Southwest Hall 149, email@example.com, 3464), which charges a nominal fee to recoup ink and paper costs.
+Also available are printing services in the Water Center (Southwest Hall 149, firstname.lastname@example.org, 3464), which charges a nominal fee to recoup ink and paper costs.

 Posters do not have to occupy the full space of the tri-fold board, but cannot exceed 36 inches x 48 inches.

 Tables for exhibiting the posters will be provided.